geotrip/AtollIslandsInGEE/README.md

 var cleaned = toProcess.multiply(waterMiss.subtract(1)).multiply(-1)
 ```

 Where this process does not remove cloud miss-classification, it may be removed manually using a geometry drawn within GEE, as in the code snippet below, where the roi geometry is differenced with a hand drawn polygon **cloud0203**.
 If this is not required, it may be commented out.
-Note that the final cleaned image is maksed using a composite with no gaps (in this case the 2016 composite **s16** - this fills in any gaps created by the last step with pixels equal to 0 (water) giving complete images, rather than having areas of masked pixels.
+Note that the final cleaned image is masked using a composite with no gaps (in this case the 2016 composite **s16** - this fills in any gaps created by the last step with pixels equal to 0 (water) giving complete images, rather than having areas of masked pixels.

 ```javascript
 cleaned = cleaned.clip(roi)//.geometry().difference(cloud0203));